-Need something tasty to smother between lasagna layers, spoon on a dessert, or dip cracker after cracker into to pass the time?
+Need something tasty to smother between lasagna layers, spoon on a dessert, or dip cracker after cracker in to pass the time?
 This is it.
 A well-known vegan brand, Kite Hill also makes products like dairy-free yogurts.
 The almond milk-made ricotta rendition, however, is an essential vegan cheese.
 The texture is light and fluffy, although it’s a bit drier than regular ricotta.
 Bottom line, the sweet and subtle flavor makes it a crowd pleaser, and it's incredibly versatile.

 Going dairy-free doesn't mean you should have to give up perfectly toasted bagels loaded with cream cheese.
 This version from Kite Hill is spreadable, silky, and tangy.
 The airy base is everything you want in a cream cheese, and chives help cover up any almond-milk flavor that might linger in the product.
 If you are inviting people over for brunch, go ahead and buy a couple more tubs than you think you might need.
 You'll be glad you did.

-Daiya is arguably the most famous vegan cheese brand on the list.
-A mainstay that’s been around about a decade, you've probably tasted it if you’ve ever ordered a pizza from a vegan cafe.
+A mainstay that’s been around about a decade, Daiya is arguably the most famous vegan cheese brand on the list.
+You’ve probably tasted it if you’ve ever ordered a pizza from a vegan cafe.
 The shredded and sliced varieties alike are yummy in their own rights (let them be themselves, OK?) and have gotten down the science of properly melting as accurately as they can.
-These slices are great in sandwiches in particular -- but be warned, if you are looking for an exact replica of mozzarella, you will be disappointed.
+These slices are great in sandwiches in particular—but be warned, if you are looking for an exact replica of mozzarella, you will be disappointed.

-It's no secret that Trader Joe’s has a stellar cheese section -- and that includes cheese of the dairy-free variety.
+It's no secret that Trader Joe’s has a stellar cheese section—and that includes cheese of the dairy-free variety.
 Our favorite is the vegan mozzarella shreds which take on a liquified texture when melted.
 Because it is shredded, it makes it the perfect cheese for melting on basically every single one of your favorite Italian dishes like pasta and eggplant parm.
 It’s especially good on a vegan pizza (perhaps on a cauliflower crust?).